-Plainly said, the Wai Khru ceremony in Thailand is a ritual saying thanks to (all) your teachers going back in time up to paying respect to the Lord Buddha.
+Plainly said, the Wai Khru ceremony in Thailand is a ritual to say thanks and pay respect to (all) your teachers, going back in time up to the Lord Buddha.
 Yet, before we discuss some of the details of the way Wai Khru is performed in Thai Massage, first an introduction to the general meaning of the Wai Khru ceremony in Thailand.

 Introduction to the Wai Khru

 Now, Wai Khru ceremonies are certainly not unique to Thai Massage.
 You will find Wai Khru rituals specific to certain arts, jobs, various subcultures and the like, across Thailand.

 Well-known yearly or graduation ceremonies are those performed at Thai schools (to say thanks to the Buddha, the parents, and the school teachers).
 In Muay Thai (Thai Boxing) we find quite elaborate rituals before the actual fight which incorporate grace and respect to the teachers, in addition to asking for guidance, force and protection.
 We also encounter the Wai Khru ceremony in Krabi Krabong, which is a weapon-based Thai traditional martial art using the sword (krabi) and staff (krabong).

 But also Traditional Thai dancers, musicians and other performers, doctors, and soldiers perform certain Wai Khru ceremonies.
 There are differences in versions of prayers and chants, but they will always also pay homage to the Buddha, and include offerings of incense, flowers, and the like.